johnwarden/jonathanwarden.com/content/language-design/functional-equality/index.md

      alt="Illustration of multiple representations of same ideal value" style="display: block; margin-left: auto; margin-right: auto; max-height: 500px" />

 Mathematically, when we think of "values", we often think of ideal abstractions such as numbers or sets.
 Of course, programmers can't work with an ideal value without representing it somehow.
-You need to choose a format/precision for numbers.
-You need to store the elements of a set in some order.
+We need to choose a format/precision for numbers.
+We need to store the elements of a set in some order.
 Etc. So the **actual values of variables programmers work with are always representations**.
 And different representations -- especially if they have different types -- can behave differently, and thus be functionally different.

 ## When Functional Equality is Important